KozakRoman/Voice-Interface-for-HubSpot/README.md

 # Voice customer feedback – AI extension for HubSpot

-Before installation you would need [Retell API key](https://www.retellai.com/) and [HubSpot private APP](https://developers.hubspot.com/docs/api/private-apps) Access token with ticket scopes.
+Before installation you would need [Retell API key](https://www.retellai.com/) and [HubSpot private App](https://developers.hubspot.com/docs/api/private-apps) Access token with ticket scopes.
+Also, you need to [add custom properties](https://knowledge.hubspot.com/properties/create-and-edit-properties) to Tickets HubSpot CRM object.
+Here is the list of custom properties and corresponding data type:

+- retell_call_id – single-line text
+- retell_record_file – file
+- retell_call_analysys – multi-line text

 For installation you can choose **Express install** or **Granular install** instruction set.

-## Express Install
+## Express Installation

 Perform all 6 steps to install widget and serverless functions to you HubSpot portal.